eProsima/Integration-Service-docs/README.md

     > cmake --build .
 ```

 The compilation will generate an example application named DomainChange in the build directory.
-When we execute DomainChange as a publisher, it will create its participant in the domain 0.
-If we launch DomainChange as a subscriber, it will create its participant in the domain 5 instead.
+When we execute DomainChange as a publisher, it will create its participant in domain 0.
+If we launch DomainChange as a subscriber, it will create its participant in domain 5 instead.

 Now, we must launch DomainChange in both setups: